hotpepper11/NextCoin/README.md

 Currently, this API offers methods for querying, updating, and managing data within the NextCoin database.

+The url endpoint at which requests can be made is `https://pct4k7-3000.csb.app`

 ## Support
 Please send any ideas, questions, errors, or bugs to hotpepper156@gmail.com